History of Ancient Philosophy

 When we are thinking about the philosophical discussion that took place, we will see that the world appeared differently to the Ancient philosophers than it does to us.
 They did not have our knowledge of science and technology.
 Their culture was different from ours.

-Our goal is to explain why these Ancient philosophers came to believe what they did.
-To give these explanations, we have to get inside the minds of people who lived in the world as it appeared before we acquired the beliefs that makes it appear so different to us.
+To give these explanations, we have to get inside the minds of people who lived in the world as it appeared before we acquired the beliefs that makes it appear so differently to us.

 Course Assignments